LeandroMoura124/leandromoura124/README.md

 ### Hello, my name is Leandro Moura 👨‍💻
 ### I'm a fullstack developer.
 Always in constant evolution in my technical improvements.
-I have a degree in Systems Analysis and Development and I am currently graduating at the FIAP educational institution.
+I have a degree in technical education in Systems Analysis and Development and I am currently graduating in technology at the educational institution FIAP.

 ### I have knowledge of several Web development languages and a solid domain in .NET development.
 I aim for the strong collaboration for great technological innovations and the technical contribution to the constant evolution in the area of programming.
 Always looking to update myself in the market, I dedicate 100% of my technical capacity in improving knowledge for my professional progress in the world of development.